Toggle: English / Spanish

 Additional conditions under which the test may be performed:

-Sanders DB, Howard JF Jr. Neuro-otology: laboratory investigations in diagnosis and management of neuro-otological disorders.
-In: Bradley WG, Daroff RB, Fenichel GM, Jankovic J, eds.
-Bradley: Neurology in Clinical Practice.
-5th ed.
-Philadelphia, Pa: Butterworth-Heinemann Elsevier; 2008:chap 40.
+Kerber KA, Baloh RW.
+Neuro-otology: l diagnosis and management of neuro-otological disorders.
+In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC, eds.
+Bradley's Neurology in Clinical Practice.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 37.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.